JabRef/jabref/docs/code-howtos.md

 ### Throwing and Catching Exceptions
 Principles:
-- All Exceptions we throw should be or extend `JabRefException`
+- All Exceptions we throw should be or extend `JabRefException`; This is especially important if the message stored in the Exception should be shown to the user. `JabRefException` has already implemented the `getLocalizedMessage()` method which should be used for such cases (see details below!).
 - Catch and wrap all API exceptions (such as `IOExceptions`) and rethrow them
  - Example:
   ```java